17.1 – Ordinary least squares regression

 Set graph options including axes labels and size of the points.

-in plotting commands).
+Note 2.
+Lots of boxes to check and uncheck.
+Start by unchecking all of the Options and do update the axes labels (see red arrow in image).
+You can also manipulate the plot “points,” which R refers to as plotting characters (abbreviated pch in plotting commands).
 The “Plotting characters” box is shown as <auto>, which is an open circle.
 You can change this to one of 26 different characters by typing in a number between 0 and 25.
 The default used in Rcmdr scatterplot is “1” for open circle.
 I typically use “19” for a solid circle.

-function in the car package, now the default scatter plot command via R Commander (Fig. 4), along with the same graph, but modified to improve the look and usefulness of the graph (Fig. 6).
-The data set was Puromycin
+Here is another example using the default settings in scatterplot() function in the car package, now the default scatter plot command via R Commander (Fig. 4), along with the same graph, but modified to improve the look and usefulness of the graph (Fig. 6).
+The data set was Puromycin in the package datasets.

 Figure 6.
 Default scatterplot, package car, from R Commander, version 2.2-4.

 Grid lines in graphs should be avoided unless you intend to draw attention to values of particular data points.
-I prefer to position the figure legend within the frame of the graph, e.g., the open are at the bottom right of the graph.
+I prefer to position the figure legend within the frame of the graph, eg, the open are at the bottom right of the graph.
 Modified graph shown in Figure 7.

 Figure 7.
 Modified scatterplot, same data from Figure 6